You are here

 Per Wis.
 Stat. §§ 118.015, beginning on July 21, 2023, no school board, operator of a charter school, or governing body of a private school participating in a parental choice program may purchase curricula or instructional materials that include 3-cueing (118.015(1m)(d)).
 Further, beginning in the 2024-25 school year, no public school, including a charter school, or private school participating in a parental choice program may provide instruction that incorporates 3-cueing in the core reading curriculum for grades kindergarten to 3 or in supplemental materials, including materials used for reading intervention, for pupils in grades kindergarten to 3.
 “Three-cueing” means any model, including the model referred to as meaning, structure, and visual cues, or MSV, of teaching a pupil to read based on meaning, structure and syntax, and visual cues or memory (118.015(1c)(c)).

-On February 19, DPI submitted a memo to the Wisconsin Joint Committee on Finance recommending 11 early literacy instructional materials be approved for Wisconsin's recommended list.
-The Joint Committee on Finance has 14 days to approve or modify this recommendation.
-Find DPI's full memo at this link.
+Find DPI's full February 2024 memo with its11 early literacy curricula recommendations to the Joint Committee on Finance at this link.
 Find the Early Literacy Curriculum Council's letter with recommendations at this link.

 Curriculum Crosswalk Toolkit